MicrosoftDocs/windows-dev-docs/windows-apps-src/cpp-and-winrt-apis/binding-property.md

 A XAML text element, or control, can bind to, and handle, these events by retrieving the updated value(s) and then updating itself to show the new value.

+> [!NOTE]
-To follow the steps below, you'll need to download and install the C++/WinRT Visual Studio Extension (VSIX) from the [Visual Studio Marketplace](https://marketplace.visualstudio.com/).
+> For info about the current availability of the C++/WinRT Visual Studio Extension (VSIX) (which provides project template support) see [Visual Studio support for C++/WinRT](intro-to-using-cpp-with-winrt.md#visual-studio-support-for-cwinrt).

 ## Create a Blank App (Bookstore)
 Begin by creating a new project in Microsoft Visual Studio.
 Create a **Visual C++ Blank App (C++/WinRT)** project, and name it *Bookstore*.

+We're going to author a new class to represent a book that has an observable title property.
+We're authoring and consuming the class within the same compilation unit.
+But we want to be able to bind to this class from XAML, and for that reason it's going to be a runtime class.
+And we're going to use C++/WinRT to both author and consume it.

-We're going to author a new runtime class, and the first step in doing that is to add a new **Midl File (.idl)** item to the project.
+The first step in authoring a new runtime class is to add a new **Midl File (.idl)** item to the project.
 Name it `BookSku.idl`.
 Delete the default contents of `BookSku.idl`, and paste in this runtime class declaration.

 ```idl
 // BookSku.idl